GLOBAL MARKETS-Stocks slip, euro dips before German ruling, Fed

 * S&P 500 stock index hovers just below four-year high

-* Talk of Fed easing after weak U.S. jobs report restrains moves
+* Talk of Fed easing after weak U.S. jobs report tempers moves

 * Euro off four-month high; German court decision due Wednesday